fernando-mc/serverless-finch/README.md

 A Serverless Framework plugin for deployment of static website assets of your Serverless project to AWS S3.

+## Patched version
+This package is a patched version of serverless-finch.
+The patch allows to set the "redirect" property of routing rules to be an empty string, which is a legitimate value.
+This package can be removed once the Pull Request has been accepted in the official serverless-finch package.

 ## Installation

 ```